manicken/arduinoAPIwebserver/README.md

 ## Known Issues
 ```
-when using terminal capture and send (allways on in this version)
+when using terminal capture and send (allways on in this version)<br>
-and using compile output with alot of data the data sent to client is alot after
+and using compile output with alot of data the data sent to client is alot after<br>
-and continues to output long after compilation is finished.
+and continues to output long after compilation is finished.<br>
 Fix is to not use compile output log.
-The result is allways printed.
+The result is allways printed.<br>
 ```
 ## Release Notes